SuperOfficeDocs/superoffice-docs/docs/ns-web-services/what-is-netserver-part-1.md

 The first thing is to instantiate a Contact proxy object.
 Next, before any methods are called, the SoCredentials proxy property is set to a new SoCredentialsHeader instance, and then set accordingly.

 SoCredentials is an object representation of the SoCredentialsHeader element, which is an element in the SOAP message header.
-Each time a method is called against the web service, these credentials are sent along it.
-This is mandatory is order to successfully authenticate against the web service.
-If any one of these values are wrong, the mostly likely result will be a SoapHeaderException, accompanied by the "Server unavailable, please try later " message.
+Each time a method is called against the web service, these credentials are sent along with it.
+This is mandatory the order to successfully authenticate against the web service.
+If any one of these values is wrong, the most likely result will be a SoapHeaderException, accompanied by the "Server unavailable, please try later " message.

 **SOAP Message:**